SummaryRead the full fact sheet

-- paralysis of the facial nerve – in this case, the mechanism in the middle ear that protects us from loud noise is not functioning.
+- paralysis of the facial nerve – which can cause the mechanism in the middle ear that protects you from loud noise not to function

 - medical procedures – clearing a blocked ear canal may cause temporary increased sensitivity to sound.

-When intolerance is in one ear only, this should be investigated for an acoustic neuroma (a tumour) on the balance (vestibular) nerve.
-The tumour is more easily removed if it is detected early.
+If you have intolerance to sound in one ear only, this should be investigated for an acoustic neuroma (a tumour) on the balance (vestibular) nerve.
+A tumour is more easily removed if it is detected early.
 However, even if a tumour is found, not all cases require removal.

-There are no objective tests for diagnosing decreased sound tolerance.
-Diagnosis depends mainly on the person’s description of their discomfort.
-Audiometric tests are used to assess the health of the ear.
-It is, however, possible to objectively assess whether a person is ‘recruiting’.
+There are no tests for diagnosing decreased sound tolerance.
+Diagnosis depends mainly on your description of your discomfort.
+Audiological tests are used to assess the health of your ear.

 There is usually no cure once noise sensitivity has started, because the common causes are noise damage and ageing damage to the inner ear.
-It is wise to avoid exposure to noise in the first place.
-There are disorders of the inner ear, which are treatable, so prompt assessment of the ears may be critical to manage the tolerance.
+Avoiding exposure to noise will help.

 Generally, sound sensitivity is managed in a number of ways, including: